omonimus1/competitive-programming/Lectures/Lecture02.md

 ![bigOComplexity](../images/bigocomplexity.png)
 Both pictures taken from bigocheatsheet.com

+Not every problem is solvable using a computr.
+Computer science is all about working out the characteristics and performance of problems that are (not) solvable by computers.

+We have algorithm for:
+* Calculating result
+* Data processing
+* Solving programming problems
+* Artificial Intelligence - (Path-finding , Machine Learning , Neural Nets).

 * Algorithm: finite list of instructions that can be followed to solve a problem.

 ### Complexity notations